 ACT films arepaired with one or more local, national, or international nonprofit organizations whose mission addresses or relates to the issue at hand.
 Representatives from these nonprofit organizations will be onsite and ready to help connect film-goers to additional information, opportunities for action, and organizational involvement at home and beyond.

-The League of Women Voters of the United States encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
-We envision a democracy where every person has the desire, the right, the knowledge and the confidence to participate.
-We believe in the power of women to create a more perfect democracy.
+The League of Women Voters of Larimer County is a nonprofit, non-partisan political organization that encourages the informed and active participation of citizens in government; works to increase understanding of major public policy issues; and influences public policy through education and advocacy.

 We are here to assist in your personal, social and academic growth by empowering you with the skill and strategies that will ensure a successful transition from your traditional home culture to university life.
 Help you make a positive transition to college life while maintaining the best of your native culture by emphasizing harmony and balance in your daily life.
 Educate the University and Fort Collins communities about Native American history, culture and philosophies, and about the unique needs of Native American students.
 Recruit Native American students through professional and personal contacts with Native American reservation schools and other communities with large Native American populations.
 Serve as an advocate on your behalf during your time at Colorado State University.